faranalytics/neuralplex/README.md

 ```

 ## Support
 If you have a feature request or run into any issues, feel free to submit an [issue](https://github.com/faranalytics/neuralplex/issues) or start a [discussion](https://github.com/faranalytics/neuralplex/discussions).
-You’re also welcome to reach out directly to one of the authors at any time.
+You’re also welcome to reach out directly to one of the authors.

 - [Adam Patterson](https://github.com/adamjpatterson)